Counselling

 • Inner-child work, in which you get to know and understand the child inside you, learning to love and accept yourself at a deeper level.

-• Psycho-education, in which I will share with you areas of understanding I hope will be beneficial, including learning more about anxiety, the window of tolerance, stress responses, good sleep hygiene and more.
+• Psycho-education, in which I will share with you areas of understanding I hope will be beneficial, including learning more about neurodivergence, anxiety, the window of tolerance, stress responses, good sleep hygiene and more.

 • Relaxation techniques, including breathing, progressive muscle relaxation, visualisation and grounding techniques.